Road Trips in Croatia

 Opatija & the Kvarner Riviera

 Grand Habsburg-era hotels, a long seafront promenade and a milder northern climate.
-A natural first stop for travellers starting the coastal route from the north or from Istria.
+A natural first stop when starting the coast from the north or from Istria.

 Kvarner